AqwamCreates/DataPredict/docs/API/DataTypes.md

 ## LabelMatrix

-Typically contains numbers stored in a (m x o) matrix, where m is the number of data and o is the number of classes.
+Typically contains numbers stored in a (m x c) matrix, where m is the number of data and c is the number of classes.

 ### Examples